zopefoundation/zc.async/src/zc/async/README.txt

 The ``put`` call will return a zc.async.job.Job object.
 This object represents both the callable and its deferred result.
-It has information about the job requested, and the current state of the job, and result of performing the job.
+It has information about the job requested, the current state of the job, and the result of performing the job.

 An example spelling for registering a job might be ``self.pending_result = queue.put(self.performSpider)``.
 The returned object can be stored and polled